-- 4.3.5 Geotechnical (Sub-bottom) Sampling.
-Stipulations specific to geotechnical sampling conducted in support of plan (i.e., SAP and/or COP) submittal are provided in 4.3.5.1 through 4.3.5.5. - 4.3.5.1 Establishment of Default Exclusion Zone.
-The Lessee must ensure a 200-meter default exclusion zone for cetaceans, pinnipeds, and sea turtles.
-The Lessee must ensure that the exclusion zone will be monitored by a protected species observer around a survey vessel actively using electromechanical survey equipment.
-The Lessee may not use geotechnical sampling devices that emit sound levels that exceed the 160 dB Level B harassment zone (200 meter) boundary without approval by the Lessor.
-As a condition of approval, the Lessor may impose additional, relevant requirements on the Lessee, including but not limited to required expansion of this exclusion zone. - 4.3.5.2 Modification of Exclusion Zone Per Lessee Request.
-The Lessee may use the field-verification method described in 4.3.5.3 to request modification of the exclusion zone for specific geotechnical sampling equipment under consideration.
-Any new exclusion zone radius proposed by the Lessee must be based on the most conservative measurement of the 160 dB Level B harassment zone.
-This modified zone must be used for all subsequent use of field-verified equipment and may be periodically reevaluated based on the regular sound monitoring described in 4.3.5.3.
-The Lessee must obtain Lessor approval of any new exclusion zone before it may be implemented. - 4.3.5.3 Field Verification of Exclusion Zone.
-If the Lessee wishes to modify the existing exclusion zone, the Lessee must conduct field verification of the exclusion zone for specific geotechnical sampling equipment.
-The results of the sound measurements from the survey equipment must be used to establish a new exclusion zone, which may be greater than or less than the existing exclusion zone depending on the results of the field tests.
-The Lessee must take acoustic measurements at a minimum of two reference locations.
-The first location must be at the exclusion zone boundary and the second location must be as close to the sound source as technically feasible.
-Sound measurements must be taken at the reference locations at two depths (i.e., a depth at mid-water and a depth at approximately 1 meter above the seafloor).
-Sound pressure levels must be measured and reported in the field in dB re 1 μ Pa rms (impulse). - 4.3.5.4 Clearance of Exclusion Zone.
-The Lessee must ensure that the geotechnical sound source is not activated until the protected species observer has reported the exclusion zone clear of all cetaceans, pinnipeds, and sea turtles for 60 minutes.
+- 4.3.7.1.1 Modification of Exclusion Zone.
+The Lessee may use the field-verification method as described in 4.3.7.1.2 to modify the exclusion zone in 4.3.7.1 for specific geotechnical sampling equipment being utilized.
+Any new exclusion zone radius must be based on the most conservative measurement (i.e., the largest safety zone configuration) of the 160 dB zone.
+This modified zone must be used for all subsequent use of field-verified equipment and may be periodically reevaluated based on the regular sound monitoring described in 4.3.7.1.2.
+The Lessee must obtain Lessor approval of any new exclusion zone before it may be implemented. - 4.3.7.1.2 Field Verification of Exclusion Zone.
+If the Lessee wishes to modify the exclusion zone as described in 4.3.7.1.1, the Lessee must conduct field verification of the exclusion zone for specific geotechnical sampling equipment.
+The results of the measurements from the equipment must be used to establish a new exclusion zone, which may be greater than or less than the 200-meter default exclusion zone depending on the results of the field tests.
+The Lessee must take acoustic measurements at two reference locations.
+The first location must be at a distance of 200 meters from the sound source and the second location must be taken at the reference locations at two depths (i.e., a depth at mid-water and a depth at approximately 1 meter above the seafloor).
+Sound pressure levels must be measured and reported in the field in dB re 1 μ Pa rms (impulse).
+An infrared range finder may be used to determine distance from the sound source to the reference location. - 4.3.7.2 Visual Monitoring of Exclusion Zone.
+The Lessee must ensure that the exclusion zone around the vessel is monitored using the protocol for HRG survey work detailed in 4.3.6.2, absent the ramp-up procedures.